princeyadav0136/DevTinder/revise.md

 - Listen to Port 3000
 - Write Request Handler for /test and /hello
 - Install Nodemon and update scripts inside package.json

+- Initialize Git
+- .gitignore
+- Create a remote repo in github
+- Push all code to remote origin